PredictiveEcology/SpaDES.Workshops/README.md

 # install the latest version of the SpaDES packages and any dependencies not yet installed
 install.packages("SpaDES", dependencies = TRUE) # install "suggested" packages too with TRUE

-# For the workshop, there is one piece that is not in the CRAN version
+# For the workshop, there are a few minor bug fixes that are not in the CRAN version
 # Restart your R session so it is clear
 # Ctrl-shift-F10 if you are in Rstudio #
-reproducible::Require("devtools") # installs if needed, and loads devtools::install_github("PredictiveEcology/SpaDES", ref = "development")
+reproducible::Require("devtools") # installs if needed, and loads devtools::install_github("PredictiveEcology/SpaDES.core", ref = "development")
+devtools::install_github("PredictiveEcology/quickPlot", ref = "development")

 ```